springfall2008/batpred/docs/faq.md

 ## I've installed Predbat but I don't see the correct entities

-- First look at predbat.status in HA and the AppDaemon.log (can be found in the list of log files in the System/Log area of the GUI).
+- First look at predbat.status in Home Assistant and the AppDaemon.log (which can be found in the list of log files in the System/Log area of the GUI).
 See if any errors are warnings are found.
 If you see an error it's likely something is configured wrongly, check your entity settings are correct.
 - Make sure Solcast is installed and it's auto-updated at least a couple of times a day (see the Solcast instructions).